This document describes MobiledgeX’s approach to security standards and guidelines to protect user data and applications.

-Data-plane communication between a device and its End User backend deployed by MobiledgeX is encrypted using server-side TLS.
+Data-plane communication between an application client on a device and its backend deployed by MobiledgeX is encrypted using server-side TLS.
 Any authentication of the device or user of the device is the responsibility of the DeveloperUser's backend.

 Cloud Services and Operations Security